mrnithesh/Nila-AI-Therapist/README.md

 ## Overview

-The AI Therapy Chatbot is a conversational AI designed to provide advice and guidance on personal relationships and life issues.
+The Nila-AI Therapy Chatbot is a conversational AI designed to provide advice and guidance on personal relationships and life issues.
 It utilizes Google's Generative AI API for natural language generation and Google Text-to-Speech (gTTS) for audio feedback.

 ## Features